deta-aditya/lullet-temp/README.md

 ### 3. Find the states

 In this step, we need to identify which independent values are changing over time.
 Often, these values are fewer than we initially imagine.
-This is because most values that we thought are always changing are computed, and thus, not independent.
+This is because most values that we thought are always changing are derived, and thus, not independent.
 Identifying these is very important, since not everything that changes is always a state.

 This step is an analysis stage, thus, there are no code changes.

 The candidate for states according to the UI are:

-* Search input
+#### Search Input

+Not to be confused with Search Input component, this value represents user's search input.
+It will be a string value, probably with some extra rules.
+Most importantly, it can't be derived from other states.

-* Type filter
+#### Type filter

+This value represents the type filter visualized by Filter Tab component.
+Its type should be an enumeration type with possible values of `task-todo`, `task-completed`, `task-cancelled`, `event`, and `note`.
+Just like search input, this value is not a derivation of other states.

-* Bullet points
+#### Bullet points

+This value represents list of bullet points in a daily log.
+It can be implemented as a list of bullet point type.
+Bullet point type is an object with property of `id`, `type`, and `value`.

+But wouldn't bullet points be filtered by search input and type filter, thus making it a derived value instead of a state?
+That's a fair argument.
+However, bullet points _the state_ is different to bullet points _the displayed_.
+The latter is what displayed to the user, and it is a derived value, not be a state.
+Why?
+Because it is dependent from all of the states we listed above.

+That's all for the states, for now.
+We can proceed to the next step.